-A wedding date can only be reserved once a deposit has been paid to the photographer by the client.
-The deposit is currently £100.00 for all wedding packages.
+Wedding date or photoshoot can only be reserved once a deposit has been paid to the photographer by the client.
+The deposit is currently £100.00 for all wedding packages and full payment for photoshoots.
 Full payment for wedding services must be paid no later than 14 days before the wedding day.
 The photographer will not attend a wedding where the full balance has not been paid in full at least 14 days in advance of the wedding day.
 In cases of non- payment, the deposit is non-refundable.

 Your Wedding Photography:

 During the Wedding day, the Photographer will capture the event in a candid documentary style as well as setting up a number of posed photographs where required.
 The Photographer will liaise with the Client prior to the wedding day to ascertain the style of imagery required.
 In order to achieve the more artistic shots the Clients will need to allocate a certain amount of time for any posed photographs – posed photos will be done with minimal fuss and disruption.
 The formal shoot is a great opportunity for the Bride and Groom to take a step back, relax for a while and have some fun away from the other guests.

 The Photographer's website contains a substantial amount of imagery and information demonstrating what is realistically achievable on the Client's Wedding day.
 The Photographer will endeavour to capture professional stunning images.
 As part of the package, the Photographer will edit, crop and colour correct images.

 Throughout the Wedding day, the Photographer and Clients can work through a variety of different photographic styles, there could be portraits which can be formal or fun and creative.
 There will, of course, be many reportage style shots as the day progresses, and when the Photographer is not focusing on the Client, they will be busy capturing the people who are closest to you – your friends and family.